 Craigmillar Castle, Scotland

 We wanted to step off the beaten path a little here and introduce you to Edinburgh’s ‘other’ castle, Craigmillar.
-Located just a few easy kilometres outside of the Scottish capital, this castle dates all the way back to the 14th century, and is actually regarded as one of the most well-preserved castles in all of Scotland.
+Located just a few easy kilometers outside of the Scottish capital, this castle dates all the way back to the 14th century and is actually regarded as one of the most well-preserved castles in all of Scotland.
 You can climb inside the Tower House, visit the Great Hall, see the bedroom that Mary Queen of Scots stayed in, and admire the beautiful views that seem to stretch out all the way across Edinburgh.
 Visit Craigmillar if you really want to get a taste of Scottish medieval history, without the tourist crowds of Edinburgh Castle.
 Another seriously good choice for history buffs!

 Taking in European history through stunning castles